UP | HOME

 --small prefer small automata (default)

-The --any option tells the translator that it should attempt to reduce or produce a deterministic result result: any automaton denoting the given formula is OK.
+The --any option tells the translator that it should attempt to reduce or produce a deterministic result: any automaton denoting the given formula is OK.
 This effectively disables post-processings and speeds up the translation.

 With the -D or --deterministic option, the translator will attempt to produce a deterministic automaton, even if this requires a lot of states. ltl2tgba knows how to produce the minimal deterministic Büchi automaton for any obligation property (this includes safety properties).